Play St. Andrews The Old Course

 The 3rd is usually a decent drive and a flick with a wedge.
-A Birdie is makeable on the 3rd, Although your second shot will not allow you to see the finishing position of your ball as the green is ever so slightly raised.
-Whatever you do make sure that short left is something not in your Arsenal as the Cartgate bunker awaits all balls not hit as desired.
+A Birdie is makeable on the 3rd, Although your second shot will not allow you to see your ball’s finishing position as the green is ever so slightly raised.
+Whatever you do make sure that short left is not in your Arsenal as the Cartgate bunker awaits all balls not hit as desired.

 S.I 16 | 370 Yards

 You need a good carry here from the tee box should you want the optimal line into the green, Thick rough awaits anything short.
 The bailout is a landing strip of fairway left of the tee box, just we wary of the Sutherland bunker at 266 yards, Getting out in one is more than a challenge.
 Fire onto the second double green of the round for an interesting putt.

 S.I 8 | 419 Yards